India One: List of other VIP aircraft used by the Government of India

 Rajdoot is used by the Prime Minister and the other two Rajkamal and Rajhans are used by the President and the Vice-President respectively.

 For visiting military areas or places with no aeroplane landing facilities, IAF's Mil Mi-17 are used.
-A proposal to purchase AugustaWestland AW101 as executive helicopters was cancelled in 2013 following bribery and corruption charges against Finmmecania.
+A proposal to purchase AugustaWestland AW101 as executive helicopters was cancelled in 2013 following bribery and corruption charges against Finmeccanica.

 Other than these, IAF has four VIP Embraer Legacy 600 that are used by the Home, the Finance, the Defence and the External Affairs ministers of India respectively.